 There are going to be ups and downs in relationships, but if you are only interested in the ups, then you aren’t ready.
 You don’t desire a true and honest relationship.

-#3 You aren’t really ready for a relationship.
+#11 You want a relationship, but honestly you don’t.
 Sometimes we say we want something when we really don’t.
 If all your friends are in relationships, then you convince yourself that you want to have someone in your life when you might really want to be alone and single.
 Only you decide for yourself what you want.

-#4 You push people away out of fear.
+#12 You push people away.
 Some people are fearful of relationships.
 So the minute that things don’t feel one hundred percent, they push people away.
 If you have been in a ton of relationships and just when things start to get a little more than surface, you do something to blow it up.
 You might be pushing people away.

 There are all sorts of reasons why we push people away.
 Whether it is from past hurts, poor modeling from your parents, or just fear in general of letting someone in, if you want a relationship, then start to examine your own patterns.
 Is there something you do to push people away?
 [Read: Want to fall in love?
 Change these 8 self-sabotaging habits]